James M. Beck: U.S. Representative

-After resigning as solicitor general, Beck became involved in the legal fight of William S. Vare, who had been elected to the U.S. Senate but was denied a seat because of irregularities in the election.
-In response, Beck wrote The Vanishing Rights of States in which he argued that the U.S. Constitution did not allow the Senate the ability to exclude a member chosen through an election.
-The debate that followed the book's publishing raised Beck's public profile and made him a prominent option to fill the House seat vacated by the resignation of James M. Hazlett.
+After resigning as solicitor general, Beck became involved in the legal fight of William S. Vare, who was elected to the U.S. Senate but denied a seat because of irregularities in the election.
+In response, Beck wrote The Vanishing Rights of States in which he argued that the U.S. Constitution did not permit the U.S. Senate to exclude a member chosen through an election.
+The debate that followed the book's publishing, raising Beck's public profile and making him a prominent option to fill the U.S. House seat vacated by the resignation of James M. Hazlett.

-Beck was elected as a Republican to the Seventieth Congress, was reelected to the Seventy-first, Seventy-second, and Seventy-third Congresses and served from November 8, 1927 until his resignation on September 30, 1934.
+Beck was elected to the Seventieth Congress, was reelected to the Seventy-first, Seventy-second, and Seventy-third Congresses and served from November 8, 1927, until his resignation on September 30, 1934.

 He was active in the movement to repeal the Eighteenth Amendment, which he said had no place in the constitution.
 He also fended off legal questions about his official residence and thus eligibility to represent Philadelphia.

-Later legal battles
+Legal battles

-Beck resigned his seat in the House of Representatives because of strong objections to President Franklin Roosevelt's New Deal.
+Beck resigned his seat in the House of Representatives over strong objections to President Franklin Roosevelt's New Deal.
 In a statement released at the time of his resignation, he stated that Congress had become "merely a rubber stamp for the Executive."

-He joined the lawsuit against the New Deal-created Tennessee Valley Authority and argued the case in the Supreme Court in December 1935, declaring the organization unconstitutional and Socialistic.
+He joined the lawsuit against the New Deal-created Tennessee Valley Authority and argued the case in the Supreme Court in December 1935, declaring the organization unconstitutional and socialistic.
 In the final weeks before his death, he served as counsel in the case of an oil stock dealer accused of violating the Securities Act of 1933.

 Personal life

-Beck was married to Lilla Lawrence Mitchell (1861–1956), the daughter of James and Emeline Lawrence Mitchell of Philadelphia and, later, Baltimore, Maryland.
-Together, they were the parents of two children:
+Beck was married to Lilla Lawrence Mitchell (1861–1956), the daughter of James and Emeline Lawrence Mitchell of Philadelphia and later of Baltimore.
+They had two children together: